JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/run-single-test/index.md

 an entire test class, an entire test file, or a directory.
 All can be right-clicked to focus on those tests.

 What happens when you run one test?
-PyCharm creates a _temporary_ run configuration, focused on just that test.
+GoLand creates a _temporary_ run configuration, focused on just that test.
 This run configuration is based off the template run configurations, so if you want to put an environment variable on all your pytest single-tests configs, edit the